-20.1 Throughout disclosure the court retains its full powers of case management and the full range of sanctions available to it.

-20.2 If a party has failed to comply with its obligations under this pilot including by-

-(1) failing to comply with any procedural step required to be taken;

-(2) failing to discharge its disclosure dutiesDisclosure Duties; or the court may adjourn any hearing, make an adverse order for costs or order that any further disclosure by a party be conditional on any matter the court shall specify.
+- 20.1 Throughout disclosure the court retains its full powers of case management and the full range of sanctions available to it. - 20.2 If a party has failed to comply with its obligations under this pilotPractice Direction including by- - (1) failing to comply with any procedural step required to be taken; - (2) failing to discharge its Disclosure Duties; or - (3) failing to cooperate with the other parties, including in the process of seeking to complete, agree and update the Disclosure Review Document, the court may adjourn any hearing, make an adverse order for costs or order that any further disclosure by a party be conditional on any matter the court shall specify.
 This provision does not limit the court's power to deal with the failure as a contempt of court in an appropriate case.